matteobarbera/mavlab_wiki_fork/home.md

  * If you want to operate outdoors, [read about it on the OPS pages](http://www.github.com/tudelft/Operations)

+## Wiki

+ * The markup of the MAVLab wiki should be in MARKDOWN format
+ * Links should be RELATIVE Links is info is inside wiki

 # Projects

  * [Here in Trello you find the most up to date list](https://trello.com/b/FelPdV49/mavlab-overview) of people and projects